BlaqueDevs/se-assignment-day-5-technical-writing-and-review-IamRBMorgan/README.md

 # SE-DAY5-Technical-Writing
 ### 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?

 - **Impact**: Tailoring your content to your audience's expertise ensures that the information is neither too simplistic nor too complex.
-For tech experts, you can use technical jargon and dive into detailed explanations.
+Tech experts can use technical jargon and dive into detailed explanations.
 For non-technical audiences, you need to simplify concepts, avoid jargon, and focus on practical outcomes.

 ---